carpentries-incubator/lesson-R-packaging/_episodes/034-testing.md

 You already know the very basics of testing!

 The main lesson we'll get out of this episode is that those tiny tests are extremely valuable.
-So much, that they deserve more than just be typed on the console and be forgotten forever.
+So much, that they deserve more than just being typed on the console and be forgotten forever.
 Tests deserve to be saved, and even more, rerun often.

 ## Manual tests